 Udemy Business Privacy Statement

-This Udemy Business Privacy Statement was updated on December 1, 2021.
+This Udemy Business Privacy Statement was updated on March 23, 2023.

-In the course of providing Udemy Business and CorpU (“UB”) services and related services to its corporate, non-profit organization, and governmental customers (“Customers”), Udemy will receive and have access to personal data of individual users to whom customers grant access (“Users”).
+In the course of providing Udemy Business (“UB”) services and related services to its corporate, non-profit organization, and governmental customers (“Customers”), Udemy will receive and have access to personal data of individual users to whom customers grant access (“Users”).
 For the purposes of this privacy statement, Customers are data controllers and Udemy is a data processor.
 Udemy’s processing of User data and the security measures implemented to protect such data are detailed in and governed by a written agreement between Udemy and each of its Customers.

 As a data processor, Udemy will access, store and use the personal data of individual Users solely for the purpose of providing the UB services to its Customers and will process the data as instructed by its Customers.

 As data controllers, Customers decide which of their employees or other authorized personnel are given access to the UB services.
 They do this by designating one or more UB account administrators or group administrators (“Administrator”) who act on behalf of the Customer and have the ability to customize the Customer account, manage individual User accounts, access the UB Insights tool and related reporting features, access the UB Administrator tools, and populate the Customer account with Customer-provided content.
 Customers are solely responsible for establishing policies for and ensuring compliance with all applicable laws and regulations, relating to the collection of personal information relating to individual Users selected by Customers for accessing the UB services.
 Udemy has no direct relationship with individual Users, who should contact Customers (their employer) for assistance with any requests or questions relating to the processing of their personal information.

 For avoidance of doubt, this Privacy Statement does not apply to:

 - any processing of data for the purpose of marketing the UB service to enterprise and corporate prospects; and